7 Key Signs of a Lying Child or Teenager

 In addition, both eyes looking straight down can be discerned as feeling negative emotions (such as sadness, discouragement, or guilt), and eyes looking down but to one side can be interpreted as feeling negative, but not truly dealing with the experience.

-Here’s an example: An adolescent is being called into account for wrong doing, and you ask: “Do you know why you’re being punished?”
+Here’s an example: An adolescent is being called into account for wrongdoing, and you ask: “Do you know why you’re being punished?”
 If the young person answers “yes,” but looks down to the side, he probably doesn’t want to face the problem squarely and sincerely.
-He wants say the right thing, and then be excused.
+He wants to say the right thing, and then be excused.

 7. Physical Distance and Barriers

 There’s a saying in communication: “physical distance equals emotional distance.”
 When you communicate with a young person on an important issue, observe whether she or he is crossing her arms or legs, turning the body sideways from you, holding an object in front of her chest to shield herself from you, or stepping behind a piece of furniture to establish a physical barrier with you.
 These non-verbal cues may not signify lying, but at the minimum, they suggest an emotional distance and less than complete openness.

 Again, it’s important to keep in mind that just because a child or teenager exhibits some of the traits outlined in this chapter, it doesn’t necessarily mean that she or he is lying.
 People who are confident and secure with what they say, however, generally do not exhibit the incongruous cues above.
 It’s useful to keep these tips in mind when assessing the communication authenticity of a young person.

 © 2015 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.

 Ni, P. How to Communicate Effectively and Handle Difficult Teenagers.
 Preston Ni Communication Coaching (2015).